drumath2237/ocaml-pi-continued-fraction/README.md

 ## Install

-clone this repo into your encvironment.
+clone this repo into your environment.

 ## Environment